-For all the (chosen) peeps and your adjacents, an epic Hanukkah Board with smoked salmon, latkes, and all the good fried things to celebrate the holiday.
+For all the (chosen) peeps and your adjacents, latkes, smoked salmon, and caviar on an epic Hanukkah Board to celebrate the holiday.
+Shall we?

 What You Need for Your Hanukkah Board with Latkes and Smoked Salmon